Pedro Pinilla: International career

 Like many other Fortuna de Vigo players of his time, he was eligible to play for the Galicia national team, and he was one of the eleven footballers that played in the team's first-ever game on 19 November 1922, a 4–1 win over a Castile/Madrid XI in the quarter-finals of the 1922–23 Prince of Asturias Cup, netting his side's third goal from the penalty spot.
 He also started in the semi-finals in yet another 4–1 win, thus helping the team reach the final, which he did not play, and without him, Galicia lost 1–3 to Asturias.

 Pinilla scored a total of 5 goals in 10 games with the Galician team, between 1922 and 1924, helping his side to 8 victories and receiving only two defeats, the first of which took place on 25 November 1923 in the quarter-finals of the 1923–24 Prince of Asturias Cup, a 0–1 loss to the Castile/Madrid XI.

-Pedro Pinilla passed away in January 1982, at the age of 86.
+Pedro Pinilla died in January 1982, at the age of 86.